lui54lb3rt0/lui54lb3rt0/README.md

 - 🔭 I’m currently working on Testing things
 - 🌱 I’m currently learning Squish and Qt/QML artefacts
-- 📫 How to reach me: Any social platform
+- 📫 How to reach me: on twitter